rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Packaging design, craft templates.
 - Tip: “Flatten to understand, fold to rebuild.”
+- Did you know...?
+Cube nets inspired the first collapsible cardboard box patents in 1890.

 ##### Block 4 – Surface Area Computation
 🔹 **Definition:** **Surface area** is total area of all faces of a 3D solid, including curved surfaces for cylinders/cones.